omgnetwork/omgx_integration/README.md

 ## Integration Testing

-Please see the `omgx-integration-test` repo (coming soon).
+Please see the `omgx_integration-test` repo (coming soon).
 These should all exit with code 0.